krakend/krakend-documentation/design/execution-flow.md

 lastmod: 2022-09-06
 linktitle: The execution flow
 title: KrakenD Execution Flow
-description: How KrakenD components are loaded and executed
+description: Is the configuration X executed before the configuration Y?
+How KrakenD components are loaded and executed and in which order.
 menu:
   community_current:
     parent: "170 Design principles"